 Employers of record often keep their local employment practices in different countries undisclosed.
 However, understanding these practices is essential due to significant legal differences.
 Some countries allow unlimited EOR models, while others have time or job function limitations.
 Compliance with these limitations is mandatory, as violating local laws can lead to serious consequences.

-Biz Latin Hub Can Be Your Professional Employer Organization in Peru
+Biz Latin Hub Can Be Your PEO, or professional employer organization in Peru

 At Biz Latin Hub, we provide integrated market entry and back-office services throughout Latin America and the Caribbean, with teams in 17 major cities throughout the region and trusted partners in the markets where we are not present.
 That makes us an ideal partner to support multi-jurisdiction market entries and cross-border operations.